So, you want to help save the world.

 For example, if you’re dying to get into food politics, what experiences from your career managing multi-million dollar projects will help you be successful?

 Can you leverage your volunteering experience at the farmers market to further fill out your story?

 - Become familiar with your unique talent and skills.

-- Formulate a clear and compelling vision statement that expresses why you are perfectly equipped for the job.
+- Formulate a clear, compelling vision statement expressing why you are perfectly equipped for the job.

 (Even if there isn’t an actual job posting yet.)

 5.)
 Communicate your intent

 Tell everyone you meet about your vision and your desired job.

 Go to networking events, schedule informational interviews with leaders in the field, and comment on blogs or forums.

 It probably goes without saying that if you currently have a job, you’ll have to communicate your interest and intent discreetly.